|

 is it here?

-Landseer Landscape
+Landseer

-the signs, gather their scattered hinds
+air, the painted stags readthe signs, gather their scattered hinds

 perhaps already ripe with seed.
-The heather
+The

 sings an ancient song and, where rocks crowd close,